Azure-Samples/cognitive-services-REST-api-samples/dotnet/InkRecognition/wpf-app/README.md

 ### Run the sample

 * To debug the sample and then run it, select **Debug > Start Debugging**.
 To run the sample without debugging, select **Debug > Start Without Debugging**.
-* Write down something one the upper rectangle of the app
+* Write down something on the upper region of the app
-* After one second of inactivity, the ink will be recognized and the result will be visible in the lower rectangle of the app
+* After one second of inactivity, the ink will be recognized and the result will be visible in the lower region of the app

 ## Resources